Alexis-Falquier/render-test-repo/README.md

-Triple Ten Bootcamp - Data Science - Render App
+Triple Ten Bootcamp - Data Science - Streamlit App

-Web app to learn about, play around with, and test a Render application
+Web app to learn about, play around with, and test a streamlit application hosted on render

 Initialize with a virtual environment: